Lars-B/CEDAR/README.md

 The directory [experiments](experiments) contains the code to reproduce the experiments described in the paper *"A Vector Representation for Phylogenetic Trees"*.

+The directory [experiments_hc](experiments_hc) contains the code to reproduce the experiments using the hill-climbing tree space exploration experiments.

 ## Vector encoding of phylogenetic trees

 CEDAR implements a vector representation of rooted phylogenetic trees.